 One of the back jacket blurbs for A Lover’s Quarrel, Carmine Starnino’s first book of literary criticism, comes from Books in Canada—where Starnino holds the position of associate editor: “Whatever one thinks of his judgments, there can be little doubt that he judges the work in front of him and not the reputation of the poet or the debased laurels wreathing the book’s uncracked spine.”
 It’s a little like seeing a Bill O’Reilly book with a glowing blurb from Fox News.
 Still, I fought through the laurels and chanced it.

-Starnino is the youngest and most zealous of an obscure group of neo-conservative poets from Montreal.
+Starnino is the youngest and most zealous of a group of traditionalist poets from Montreal.
 Others include David Solway, Michael Harris and Eric Ormsby.
 This self-proclaimed “Jubilate Circle” of formal-minded versifiers (see David Solway’s Director’s Cut) has made inroads in the Quebec literary scene in the past few years through their antagonistic criticism of Canada’s most celebrated and best loved poets.
 The idea that Starnino is railing against an inferior poetics is at the heart of his “quarrel.”
 Starnino posits that it is his duty to speak out against the current “blandness of our literary scene.”
 Invoking Kingsley Amis, he argues that “a truly fresh approach demands fresh language.”
-However, the book is almost exclusively made up of what is commonly referred to in the world of book reviewing as “snark.”
-So, let’s observe some of Starnino’s snarkier moments.

 At every turn, Starnino sets his sights on a CanLit icon.
-From the most celebrated to the most innovative, bpNichol, Margaret Atwood, Dennis Lee, Robert Kroetsch, Christopher Dewdney, Christian Bök, Erin Moure, Susan Musgrave, Al Purdy, Anne Carson, David McGimpsey, all must suffer the imprecations of the angry young traditionalist.
+From the most celebrated to the most innovative, bpNichol, Margaret Atwood, Dennis Lee, Robert Kroetsch, Christopher Dewdney, Christian Bök, Erin Moure, Susan Musgrave, Al Purdy, Anne Carson, David McGimpsey, no one is safe.

-Starnino is continually guilty of the pure sophistry of holding up one poet’s work to another poet’s standards.
+Starnino is continually guilty of the fallacy of holding up one poet’s work to another poet’s standards.
 For example, he criticizes David McGimpsey’s humorous collection, Lardcake, for not living up to Frank O’Hara’s example.
 Never mind if the work in question seeks to exemplify or emulate O’Hara.
 It’s similar to excoriating Lenny Bruce for not being Johnny Carson—or Carson for being no Bruce.
 Here, Starnino makes little effort to try to understand the book’s wisecracking, he actually writes: “I don’t get it.
 And I don’t think there is much to get.”
-Granted, there are many people in the world who have trouble understanding comedy, but few decide to write dismissive reviews of jokes they don’t get.
+Granted, there are many people in the world who have trouble understanding comedy, but they generally don't decide to write about it.

 Despite the fact that Eunoia energized poetry readers throughout Canada, exposed Canadians to vibrant literary traditions that exist outside this country and ultimately received the most prestigious award in Canadian literature, it did not do enough for Starnino or his friends.
 This is the unfortunate source of all of these ad hominem attacks—the sour grapes of Starnino and his writing circle.
 And the beat goes on for Montreal’s most celebrated and successful poetic innovators—Erin Moure and Anne Carson—who are both dismissed in A Lover’s Quarrel in favour of, well, you know.